FirelyTeam/firely-docs/vonk/configuration/logsettings.rst

 ----------------------------
 Serilog defines several levels of log events.
 From low to high, these are ``Verbose``, ``Debug``, ``Information``, ``Warning``, ``Error`` and ``Fatal``.
 You can set the minimum level you want to log, meaning that events for that level or higher will be logged.
-By default, Vonk uses ``Error`` as the minimum level of recording information.
+By default, Firely Server uses ``Error`` as the minimum level of recording information.

 To change the level of logging, follow these steps: